Hariprasath191/Scraping-using-python/scraping_using_query/README.md

     pip install requirements.txt

+1.Intall the required libraries inside the virtual environment

-1.Download ChromeDriver and specify its path in linkedin_query_scraping_streamlite.py
+2.Download ChromeDriver and specify its path in linkedin_query_scraping_streamlite.py

-2.Open linkedin_query_scraping_streamlite.py and update the following lines with your LinkedIn credentials:
+3.Open linkedin_query_scraping_streamlite.py and update your linkedin id and your password

 Run the Streamlit app: